-Have you had contact with the victim's parent/carer (if a pupil)? no/yes Have you had contact with the perpetrator's parent/carer? no/yes Have you reported this incident to any other agencies? no/yes If 'yes' which agencies

-"Please use form R1 if the incident is related to racism. (this will help you with your annual racist incident return to the LA)
+Have you had contact with the victim's par no/yes Have you had contact with the perpetrator na/yes Have you reported this incident to any othe no/yes If 'yes' which agencies Signed Designation Please use form R1 if the incident is related to recism (th nis will help you with your annual racist in ncident return to the LA)

 Ethnicity refers to country of origin, outrure, religion etc. Ethnicity is a term that is flexible and individuals can self define.
-English Gypsy Travellers and Inish Travellers are separate ethnic groups.
+English Gypsy Travellers and Irish Travellers are separate ethnic groups.